SEMINAR SERIES // RESIDENT GOOD, RESIDENT EVIL, RESIDENT CONFUSION?

 DEVELOPING CRITICAL PERSPECTIVES ON THE GREAT CONTEMPORARY ART RESIDENCY COMPLEX

-We will ask some foundational questions.
-Who are residencies really for?
-What do they tell us about perceptions of, and lived realities for, contemporary artists: their needs, abilities, creative processes, social, cultural and symbolic roles?
-What deficits do they point to in the day-to-day lives of artists, and others?
-By placing theories and practices of artists’ residencies on a wider map of ideas, we can potentially make more informed decisions about where we wish to place ourselves, and our own practices, on that map – and devise strategies for getting there.
+We will almost certainly not arrive at definitive answers to the issues we encounter.
+However, by placing the theories and practices of artists’ residencies on the bigger, global contemporary art map, we can potentially make more informed decisions about where we wish to place ourselves, and our own practices, on that map – and devise strategies for getting there.